ACCESS-NRI/ILAMB-workflow/docs/source/ilamb_note.md

 If you are not familiar with PBS jobs on NCI, you could find the guide [here](https://opus.nci.org.au/display/Help/4.+PBS+Jobs).
 In brief: this PBS script (which you can submit via the bash command `qsub ilamb_test.sh`), will submit a job to Gadi with the job name (#PBS -N) *default_ilamb* under project (#PBS -P) `tm70` with a normal queue (#PBS -q normalbw), for 1 CPU (#PBS -l ncpus=1) with 32 GB RAM (#PBS -l mem=32GB), with an walltime of 10 hours and access to 10 GB local disk space (#PBS -l jobfs=10GB) as well as data storage access to projects `xp65`, `kj13`, and `fs38` (again, note that you have to be [member of both projects on NCI](https://my.nci.org.au/mancini/project-search).
 Upon starting the job, it will change into to the working directory that you started the job from (#PBS -l wd) and load the access-med conda environment.
 Finally, it will export the $ILAMB_ROOT as well as $ARTOPY_DATA_DIR paths and start an `ilamb-run`.

-In our example, we actually run the `cmip.cfg` file from the `ilamb` [config file github repository](https://github.com/rubisco-sfa/ILAMB/blob/master/src/ILAMB/data/) for files spec
+In our example, we actually run the `cmip.cfg` file from the ILAMB [config file github repository](https://github.com/rubisco-sfa/ILAMB/blob/master/src/ILAMB/data/) for files spec

 Note: If your ILAMB_ROOT and CARTOPY_DATA_DIR are not in your directory from where you submitted the job from, then you need to adjust the export commands to their path
 ```